kawasaki-kento/darts-score-detection/README.md

 ```

 # Future Direction
 The current model has been learned from thousands of data, so the prediction accuracy is still low.
-In the future, we plan to improve the prediction accuracy by processing more informative data, such as predicting the score from the image data of the bounding box using CNN, in addition to the relative distance and angle of the arrow to the Bull (the center of the dartboard).
+In the future, I plan to improve the prediction accuracy by processing more informative data, such as predicting the score from the image data of the bounding box using CNN, in addition to the relative distance and angle of the arrow to the Bull (the center of the dartboard).

 # References
  - [dusty-nv/jetson-inference](https://github.com/dusty-nv/jetson-inference)